 It’s not a good idea to start with Genesis and read through to the end, as if the Bible were a novel.
 In fact it’s a collection of 66 smaller books not necessarily designed to be read in order.
 It’s probably best to start with some clearer, easier to understand ones first, before moving on to more obscure books.
 I would suggest reading John’s gospel first, where you will discover Jesus for who He really is, then perhaps one of Paul’s letters, such as Philippians, where you will see New Testament Christianity in action.

 If you’re determined to read through the whole Bible book by book, a good plan might be to start at the beginning of the New Testament with Matthew’s gospel, reading through the whole New Testament first, before starting the Old Testament.
 That would make the purpose of much in the Old Testament clearer, since you would know what it’s building up to.

 It might help your Bible reading to use a commentary or study guide, some of which are available via the online Bible links above.
 Some Bible translations have ‘Study Bible’ editions, such as the NIV (New International Version) or ESV (English Standard Version), which come with helpful notes.
 The Lion Handbook to the Bible is also very helpful – a widely available, single volume, well illustrated guide.

-* I spent the first seven years of my Christian life with just a New Testament and prayer before God.
-That was because to the best of my knowledge there were no other Christians around, as far as I knew, and back then there was no such thing as the internet.
+* I spent the first seven years of my Christian life with just a New Testament and prayer.
+That was because there were no other Christians around, as far as I knew, and back then there was no such thing as the internet.
 This start provided some unusual blessings, but generally speaking Christians should meet ‘together’(Hebrews 10:25) if at all possible.

 Link back to the ‘What is a Christian? (how to become one?)’ page.